 It's best to avoid soaps when cleaning and moisturizing leather, but natural baby soaps work well as long as they're free of dyes and colorants.
 To clean and moisturize leather furniture in one step, add one tablespoon of a natural baby soap and a few drops of vinegar to one quart of warm water.
 Dampen a cloth in the mixture, wring it out well and wipe down your furniture with it.
 Allow the furniture to air dry when finished.

 Homemade Beeswax Moisturizer

 Another popular homemade moisturizer is beeswax.
 To make a leather conditioner, place beeswax, cocoa butter and sweet almond oil in a double boiler using a 1-1-2 ratio.
 Over medium heat, stir the mixture until the beeswax melts and the ingredients blend together.
-When they have, remove the pan from the heat and allow the mixture to cool for at least 30 minutes.
+When they blend, remove the pan from the heat and allow the mixture to cool for at least 30 minutes.

 Upon cooling, your mixture will congeal into a waxy substance reminiscent of lip balm.
 Apply the wax to your leather furniture with your fingers.
 Massage it into the piece, wipe away any excess and then buff the leather to a shine.

 Natural oils make great leather conditioners, and some experts recommend using olive oil to keep leather supple.
 Others feel that olive oil damages leather over time.
 To play it safe, avoid olive oil in favor of natural lemon essential oil.
 Just place 10 to 15 drops of lemon oil on a clean white rag and gently work it into the leather.